fawwazmts/ml-tf-iris-dataset/README.md

 ## Description About Project

 This Jupyter demonstrates how to create a machine learning model using Tensorflow.
 The model built in this experiment is a linear regression model.
-This ml model can determine the type of iris (Setosa, Versicolour, and Virginica) based on sepal length, sepal width, petal length and petal width.
+This ML model can determine the type of iris (Setosa, Versicolour, and Virginica) based on sepal length, sepal width, petal length and petal width.

 ## Infrastructure for Built Model